sara-nl/clouddocs/UvA-20170201/partA.markdown

 Congratulations!
 You have just created a fresh, clean virtual machine!

 Let's summarise what you have seen so far.
 Click on each of the tabs on the left side menu and inspect the information provided.
+The most important ones at this point in time are described here:

 * _Dashboard_: shows an overview of the project status, like the number of running machines or usage statistics.
 * _Instances / VMs_: here you can manage your VMs (i.e.: create, start, shutdown).
 Click anywhere on a running VM's row (except the tick-box).
 Inspect the information present in the different tabs providing you extended details.